great-expectations/great_expectations/docs/docusaurus/docs/deployment_patterns/how_to_use_gx_with_aws/components/_data_docs_build_and_view.md

 :::

-Run the following command to view the new entry for the rendered Validation Result:
+Run the following code to view the new entry for the rendered Validation Result:

 ```python
 context.open_data_docs()